 If the contract you signed includes your house or your car as security, the creditor can sell them if you do not pay when the creditor asks you to.

 Contracts of guarantee must be in writing and they must be signed.
 You cannot be held to a guarantee you made over the phone.

-If you have guaranteed a credit contract, you must be given the same key information that is given to the debtor and a copy of the contract of guarantee.
 Any other changes or notices sent to the debtor should also be sent to you.

 What if I never signed the guarantee?

 Guarantee contracts must be in writing and signed by the guarantor.
 If this is not the case, for example if someone used your name and forged your signature, you cannot be held to the contract.
 Go to a community law centre for help.

 What happens if the person I’m guaranteeing a loan for misses payments?

 If the debtor gets behind in their payments, and the creditor takes steps to repossess, you must be sent a copy of the prepossession notice.